CyTargetLinker/cytargetlinker.github.io/pages/linksets.md

 **_Note_**: Originally, we focused on regulatory interactions but people have been using CyTargetLinker in a lot of different ways, so we decided to rename our RegINs to linksets.

-If you are looking for a specific version of a link set, please check our [archive](http://projects.bigcat.unimaas.nl/data/cytargetlinker/regins/archive/).
 If you are missing a link set for a specific database, species or use case, please contact us and we will try to create the network files.

 **Do you want to create your own link set?** [Find our more](pages/create-link-sets). <br/>
 If you have any questions, please [contact us](contact).